Darruma/chatboard/README.md

 # comment.js
-A comment system built using express and mongoDB
+A comment system built a MERN Stack